matanew1/ParkingParkAI/README.md

     ```
 4. Start the application:
     ```bash
-    npm start
+    npm run dev
     ```

 ## Usage

-1. Open the application in your browser at `http://localhost:3000`.
+1. Open the application in your browser at `http://localhost:5173`.
 2. Follow the on-screen instructions to manage parking spaces or view availability.

 ## Technologies Used